Staff Directory

 Education: Adelphi University, BS Mathematics, (Summa Cum Laude, Honors Diploma); Adelphi University, MA Adolescent Education (Summa Cum Laude, Pi Mu Epsilon, Kappa Delta Pi); Concordia Seminary, SMP Pastor

-Other professional experience: Teacher, Mepham High School
+Other professional experience: Teacher, Mepham High School; Currently serve as Assistant Pastor at The Life Lutheran Church.

 Hobbies: Reading, fishing, soccer